 Tree pose: swaying in the wind

 Tree pose is an excellent example of grounding with room to sway.
 Like mountain pose, which is a steadier grounding pose, the idea is to root through the ground.
 But in tree we balance on one foot.
-That can make it feel less steady than mountain, in which we stand on both legs.
+That can make it feel less steady than mountain, where we stand on both legs.

 Over time, most yogis learn how to ground into the earth in tree while swaying at the same time.
 Then one day, the connection to real life becomes more than a metaphor.
-I can’t explain how this happens; I only know that it does happen if you practice long enough.
+I can’t explain how this happens; I only know it does happen if you practice long enough.

 Turning upside down

 During the first few years I practiced yoga, I never considered headstand or handstand poses I’d ever be able to do.
 I did mostly gentle yoga to stay calm and centered (which is still among the things I value most about my practice).
 Then one fall day, I turned upside down.
 Usually, I did a more modified inversion (shoulder stand or legs up the wall) when the rest of the class did headstand.
 But on this day, my feet reached for the sky.

 The day I did that first headstand, a friend had just asked me a question for an article she was writing.
 It was close to Halloween, and the article was about “scary” poses.
 She asked what pose I was most afraid to try, and my answer was headstand.

 An hour later, I walked into class knowing it would be the day I faced my fear.
 Of course, I had assistance from the teacher; it was at least a few more classes before I could do a headstand on my own (with the wall a few inches away just in case).